NetworkwithJosh/IT-Project/CustomerService/Handling-Difficult-Customers.md

 *I understand you’re upset, and I’m here to help you through it.
 I’ll take a look now and guide you through the next steps.*

 **If the language continues:**

+*I’m here to assist, but I ask that we keep the communication respectful so I can focus on resolving the issue effectively.*